ray-project/ray/doc/source/tune/key-concepts.rst

 Now that you have a working understanding of Tune, check out:

+ * :doc:`/tune/user-guide`: A comprehensive overview of Tune's features.
- * :ref:`Tune Guides and Examples <tune-guides-overview>`: Examples and templates for using Tune with your preferred machine learning library.
+ * :doc:`/tune/examples/index`: Examples and templates for using Tune with your preferred machine learning library.
  * :ref:`tune-tutorial`: A simple tutorial that walks you through the process of setting up a Tune experiment.
- * :ref:`tune-user-guide`: A comprehensive overview of Tune's features.

 Further Questions or Issues?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~